 Go ahead and share this page with friends and family.
 Hopefully, you’ll pique their interest in Qigong and self-healing.
 Who knows, maybe they’ll get serious about Qigong and make major changes in their health.
 If so, then it will all trace back to the moment when you shared this page with them!
 For me, it all traces back to the moment when I found my teacher’s book, so I know it’s totally possible!

-[Update] To get FREE instant access to an instructional video of me teaching Lifting The Sky, click here.Note: If you have ever learned from me in person, even if it was just once, make sure to check out the new Online Academy.
-Zenfully yours, Sifu Anthony I'm Sifu Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
+[Update] To get FREE instant access to an instructional video of me teaching Lifting The Sky, click here.[Note: Have you checked out my upcoming workshops for 2015?]
+Zenfully yours, Sifu Anthony I'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
 My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.